Table of Contents

 Masticating or slow juicers are one of the best at extracting juice from vegetables and fruit because it crushes produce instead of shredding them in high speed like what a centrifugal juicer does.

 Choosing the right juicer isn’t rocket science.
-First thing to consider would be your budget – how much you’re willing to spend.
+The first thing to consider would be your budget – how much you’re willing to spend.

 After setting a budget, figure out what types of produce you’ll be juicing.
-If it’s a mix of fruits and vegetables then go with a vertical slow juicer like a Kuvings or SKG Wide Mouth because it has a wide feed chute that works best with fruit.
+If it’s a mix of fruits and vegetables, then go with a vertical slow juicer like a Kuvings or SKG Wide Mouth because it has a wide chute that works best with fruit.